hristokoev/portfolio/src/projects/lollipop-movers.md

 ## Introduction

-Lollipop Movers is a moving company based in Amsterda, Netherland.
+Lollipop Movers is a moving company based in Amsterdam, Netherlands.
 They needed a website to showcase their services and allow customers to request a quote.

 ## My Role